Albert0i/probabilistic-data-structure/README.md

 ![alt membership](img/t.member.JPG)
 ![alt frequency](img/t.freq.JPG)

-We have 127 records and data size is 0.03MB.
+We have 127 records and data size is 0.03MB which is ≈ 30.72KB.
 ![alt data size](img/t.data-size.JPG)

 However, scaling up to ten billions, aggregating in real time is impractical or even impossible and let alone the data size.
 This is where PDS comes into play.